aspitarl/ChemDataExtractor/README.rst

 Future Improvements
 --------

-- Support for table layouts
+- Support for more table layouts
 - Improved documentation

 Installation